paezha/University-AI-Panel/README.md

 been carefully manufactured (Morrone 2024), and has been amplified by media tools that have been more than willing to believe in magic beans (Burneko 2024)[^65].
-There are now calls to press pause on the hype (Angwin 2024) but they are barely audible above the reverberating echos inside the AI hype chamber.
+There are now calls to press pause on the hype (Angwin 2024) but these voices are barely audible above the thundering echos inside the AI hype chamber.

 Universities and colleges would be wise to heed the advice to press the pause button on the AI hype, as there is a real risk of them falling